About Clear Fork

-Clear Fork is a city in Wyoming County, West Virginia.
+Clear Fork is an unincorporated community in Wyoming County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 The West Virginia State Police maintains a statewide criminal repository that can be accessed for more full background checks and historical records.
 Residents may also use online lookup portals provided by the county and state agencies, which can help with access to certain public records without the necessity of in-person visits.
 Clear Fork falls under the jurisdiction of the Wyoming County Circuit Court, which handles various civil and criminal cases.
 If you need court records, these can be requested through the circuit court clerk's office, either via an online portal or in person.
 The clerk’s office staff can assist in navigating the necessary paperwork and provide information on any fees associated with obtaining copies of records.
 Vital records, including birth, death, and marriage certificates, can be acquired through the Wyoming County Clerk-Recorder’s Office or the West Virginia Division of Vital Records.
 Property records are managed by the county assessor and recorder, with relevant data also accessible through their online platforms.
 Residents wishing to make general public records requests under the West Virginia Freedom of Information Act should expect a typical response time of 5 to 10 business days, allowing for the processing of both routine and more extensive inquiries.
 This system of records not only upholds transparency but also ensures that the residents of Clear Fork can stay informed about their local governance and community affairs.